Ask Dr. Wilbur

 First off, Target, you were right on target to go the Handbook to find the altimeter error spec.
 Well done!

-GPS altitude accuracy can vary widely, due to a number of different factors (all beyond your control).
 The spec on a pressure altimeter is indeed +- 75 feet, when current barometric pressure is set in the Kolzman window.
-And the appropriate way to check it is against published field elevation.
+And the appropriate way to check it is against published field elevation, when sitting on the ground.
 If you're outside that 75 foot limit, you can have an instrument shop recalibrate it for you.
 (This should be done anyway as part of the 2-year altimeter/transponder/encoder/static system check required by FAR 91.411 and performed in accordance with FAR part 43, Appendix E).

 If this is a rental aircraft, ask the FBO for a look at the airframe logbook.
 The above check should be logged within the previous 24 calendar months.
 If it isn't, you might make a gentle suggestion that it be done, while mentioning that the altimeter seems to be out of spec.
 Although most renter pilots consider maintenance the owner/operator's responsibility, FAR 91.3(a) and FAR 91.7(b) can be interpreted as requiring the Pilot in Command to verify that all required maintenance and inspections have been performed.

-The full-blown altimeter, transponder, encoder, and static system check costs around $200.
+On my field, the full-blown altimeter, transponder, encoder, and static system check costs around $200.
 It has been argued that, for a plane that flies only VFR, the full pitot-static system check is not really required.
 A simple functional check that verifies the transponder's power, frequency, and gray code output at local field elevation costs only about $75.
 However, I believe forgoing the thorough conformance test to save $125 is false economy.

 My plane, for example, flies regularly in Class C and B airspace, underneath layers of C and B airspace, within 50 miles of the Washington DC SFRA, and sometimes on VFR flight plans within the SFRA.
 In such airspace, even if VFR, the clearances are very IFR-like.
 Assigned altitudes are binding, and Mode C accuracy becomes important.
 Let's say somebody busts restricted airspace because the pitot-static system hadn't been thoroughly checked.
 Or, maybe they didn't bust restricted airspace, but because the transponder codes were wrong, ATC says they did.
 How much lawyer time do you suppose that $125 will buy them?